Chart Color Schemes

 Mangerton shows above-average health outcomes for both younger and older age groups, with low prevalence of common health conditions.

-Approximately 57% (~1,777 people) have private health cover, which is very high compared to other areas.
-The most prevalent medical conditions are mental health issues (9.2%) and asthma (7.9%).
-Around 70.7% of residents report no medical ailments, higher than the 68.6% across Rest of NSW.
-Mangerton has 13.3% (412 people) aged 65 and over, lower than the 17.7% in Rest of NSW.
-Health outcomes among seniors are particularly strong, outperforming the general population in health metrics.
+Approximately 57% (~1,854 people) of Mangerton's total population has private health cover.
+Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 9.2% and 7.9% of residents respectively.
+About 70.7% of Mangerton residents report no medical ailments, compared to 68.6% across Rest of NSW.
+The area has a lower proportion of seniors aged 65 and over at 13.4% (433 people), compared to the state average of 17.7%.
+Health outcomes among seniors in Mangerton are particularly strong, outperforming the general population in health metrics.

 Frequently Asked Questions - Health